What are user analytics?

 In the past, companies had two basic ways of dividing whatever market they served.
 Broad-stroke demographic/firmographic data that provided a general picture of the target buyer, and surveys, which are susceptible to any number of biases.

-In contrast, user analytics provides quantitative data to build user cohorts that are based on a combination of digital behaviors, context, and user profile data.
+In contrast, user analytics provide quantitative data to build user cohorts that are based on a combination of digital behaviors, context, and user profile data.
 For each user, the analytics database is populated with a stream of actions plus properties including date and time, location, device and system type, specific user and query inputs, referral channel, and much more.
 For users who have been identified, the database also includes all known demographic and firmographic data.
 The behavior data is immutable, while the profile data can be changed and updated over time.

-From this data, user analytics enables cohorts to be derived from specific user behaviors or the combination of behaviors, profile details, context properties, or the intersection of multiple of these over a specified period of time.
+From this data, user analytics enable cohorts to be derived from specific user behaviors or the combination of behaviors, profile details, context properties, or the intersection of multiple of these over a specified period of time.
 Behavior-based segmentation is not only more flexible, since cohorts can be as small as a single user or as large as the entire population, but also more relevant, since the actions on which the cohorts are based have already been observed, not presumed.

 Where can I learn more about user analytics?